 One licence per site is required and the licence fee payable is as follows:

-Building materials on the highway S171 licence
+S171 licence for building materials on the highway

 A licence is required for placing building materials on any part of a highway.
-Any such materials must be kept on private land if possible in which case a licence is not required.
-Licences are only issued in exceptional circumstances for any duration up to 28 days.
+Any such materials must be kept on private land if possible, in which case a licence is not required.
+Licences are only issued in exceptional circumstances, for any duration up, to 28 days.
 The applicant can extend this before the granted licence expires.

 Every application is considered on an individual basis and site specific conditions may be applied to make sure of public safety.
 The licence sets out the standards on such matters as lighting, signing, guarding, and maintenance of public passage.